What's New in TimeControl Version 8?

 Link with ARES Prism G2

 ARES PRISM and HMS have announced an integration between TimeControl and the ARES Prism G2 cost control system.
 This link is initiated within Prism through a Prism-delivered plugin and works bi-directionally to move PRISM cost elements to TimeControl for tracking and TimeControl hours and costs back to PRISM for analysis and reporting.
 The combination of these two products makes a powerful union of leading-edge enterprise cost control and leading-edge timesheet and cost collection.

 TimeControl now includes the ability to have system notifications for events such as a rejected timesheet or a resubmitted timesheet.
 You can elect to send a notification, send an email or both.
 The new notifications appear in an alarm bell icon at the top right of the screen with the number of unread notifications listed.
 Notifications which have already been read are stored in case they are needed later.
 For situations like a rejected timesheet, this means that end users can see the supervisor notes on why the timesheet was rejected right inside the application instead of having to refer to an email.

 There’s so much more.
 We’ve improved the link to Microsoft Project Online, we’ve added new email notification capacity.
 We’ve improved single sign on for corporate users.
 We’ve improved look and feel across the product.
 We’ve made a major expansion of the API to introduce new end points and methods.
 And, countless other less visible changes that have made TimeControl even better.

 How to upgrade

-TimeControl Online users will be updated automatically in two to three weeks.
+TimeControl Online users will be updated automatically in the coming weeks.